 RAN2 would like to thank IEEE 1609 WG for the LS regarding defined values for V field in the Release 14 specification of MAC header (R2-2008769).

-RAN2 confirms that in the current Rel-14/15/16 LTE specifications the V field value, i.e. 0b0100, in SL MAC header is not used, and would like to inform IEEE 1609 WG that 3GPP RAN2 agreed to not introduce this new V field value into Release 14/15/16 LTE specifications.
-This decision is made mainly based on the consideration that introduction of a new V field value is a non-backward compatible change to the 3GPP specifications already frozen.
+RAN2 confirms that in the current Rel-14/15/16 LTE specifications the V field value, i.e., 0b0100, in SL MAC header is not used, and would like to inform IEEE 1609 WG that 3GPP RAN2 agreed to not introduce this new V field value into Release 14/15/16 LTE specifications.
+This decision is made mainly based on the consideration that introduction of a new V field value is a non-backward compatible change to frozen 3GPP specifications This does not imply that the reserved V field value, i.e., 0b0100, can be used by other standard developing organizations (SDOs) without consulting 3GPP RAN2.

-RAN2 respectfully invites IEEE to take the above decision from 3GPP RAN2 into account for the development of LTE-V2X related standards (e.g. IEEE std.1609-3).
-RAN2 would also like to informIEEE that 3GPP will consider the situation regarding LTE-V2X in the incoming IEEE LS in the future.
+RAN2 respectfully invites IEEE to take the above decision from 3GPP RAN2 into account for the development of LTE-V2X related standards (e.g. IEEE std.1609.3).
+RAN2 is open to be informed of further IEEE progress in this regard.

 2. Actions: